doszyja/openlp-remote-database/README.md

 ## 🎯 Project Overview

 This project enables collaborative song editing through a web application, with automatic synchronization to OpenLP's SQLite database.
-The backend PostgreSQL database serves as the single source of truth, and a CLI sync tool keeps OpenLP up to date.
+The backend MongoDB database serves as the single source of truth, and a CLI sync tool keeps OpenLP up to date.

 ### Key Features

 - **Web Application**: Mobile-friendly React app for editing songs from phones/browsers
-- **REST API**: NestJS backend with PostgreSQL database
+- **REST API**: NestJS backend with MongoDB database
 - **Sync Tool**: CLI application that syncs backend → OpenLP SQLite
 - **Monorepo**: pnpm workspaces with shared TypeScript types